brybry192/cat-detector/README.md

 No_Cat detected in images/english_setter_31.jpg with probability 1.00
 No_Cat detected in images/great_pyrenees_143.jpg with probability 1.00
 No_Cat detected in images/keeshond_134.jpg with probability 1.00
+No_Cat detected in images/Mac_IMG_0875.jpg with probability 0.97
+No_Cat detected in images/Mac_IMG_0889.jpg with probability 0.95
 No_Cat detected in images/nature_IMG_9026.jpg with probability 1.00
 No_Cat detected in images/nature_IMG_9032.jpg with probability 1.00
 No_Cat detected in images/nature_IMG_9062.jpg with probability 1.00